Visual-Testing-for-Android-Apps/backend/server/periodicFileRemoval/README.md

 1. Navigate to the Lambda function in your AWS Console.
 2. Select the dropdown next to the "Test" button, in the top-right.
 3. If this is your first time invoking this function then select the option "Configure test events", which will open a dialogue.
 Else skip to step 8.
-4. Select the "Create new test event", and leave the template selection as is.
+4. Select the "Create new test event" and leave the template selection as is.
 5. This Lambda function expects an event, so replace any example message with `{}`.
 6. Enter a name into "Event name", such as "EmptyEvent".
 7. Press the "Create" button, which will close the dialogue.